ajrowland/create-epifind-index/README.md

 `npm run create [username] [password] [indexname]`

-The script returns the configuration for the newly created index, or an existing index if it has already been created.
+The script returns the configuration for the newly created index, or an existing index if it already exists.